CloudyUnity/ScholsVault2025/EIT/Electronics/Question Types/Transistor/Explanation.md

 	$V_{in}$ is AC
 	$V_{DD}$ is DC
 	Capacitors prevent backflow
 	TODO:
-		Explain how each variable is gotten
+		Solve for each variable, idfk how it's confusin